Donald van der Vaart

 Donald van der Vaart is an American chemical engineer and lawyer who served as Secretary of the North Carolina Department of Environmental Quality (DEQ) from 2015 to 2017.
 Van der Vaart was the first DEQ secretary to rise through the ranks as a scientist.
 Van der Vaart was replaced by Michael Regan in 2017.

 Education

 Van der Vaart received a bachelor's degree in chemistry from the University of North Carolina at Chapel Hill.
-He went on to receive a law degree from North Carolina Central University and a master's degree in chemical engineering from North Carolina State University.
+He went on to receive a Juris Doctor degree from North Carolina Central University and a master's degree in chemical engineering from North Carolina State University.
 Additionally, van der Vaart holds a doctorate in chemical engineering from the University of Cambridge.

 Career

 Early career

 Van Der Vaart served as Deputy Secretary and Energy Policy Advisor for North Carolina Department of Environment & Natural Resources.
 He was a longtime manager in the department before he was named deputy secretary.
 He has an extensive background in energy, environmental and regulatory work in academia, state government and the private sector.
 He also worked as an Engineering Supervisor and later a Program Manager for the N.C.
 Division of Air Quality.
 His background is in engineering and environmental regulation.
 He has also worked in the energy and utility sectors.
 He is an adjunct professor in engineering at N.C.
 State University, where he also teaches environmental policy and law.
 His previous work includes scientific research at Virginia Polytechnic Institute and State University and at Research Triangle Institute (now RTI International).
 He has published numerous technical and legal articles and holds two patents.